Get your personal plan match in 2 minutes

 For someone with a pre-existing condition, Zion is typically $500–$2,000 cheaper year one, and that advantage continues in year 2+.

 The faith requirement drop: In January 2026, Zion eliminated its faith requirement.
-This makes it the only mainstream health sharing plan offering day-1 pre-existing coverage without faith restrictions—a unique market position.
+This makes it the only mainstream health sharing plan offering day-1 sharing for high blood pressure, high cholesterol, and type-2 diabetes without faith restrictions—a unique market position.

 Want unlimited coverage without the pre-existing wait?
-CrowdHealth has no formal waiting periods and covers pre-existing conditions faster than traditional plans.
-Trade: crowdfunding model + 30–43% advisory fees.
+CrowdHealth has no coverage caps and covers pre-existing conditions faster than traditional plans.
+Trade: voluntary crowdfunding model (not guaranteed) + $500 member commitment per health event.
 Read our CrowdHealth review.

 The Medi-Share Advantage: Size and Standardization